elias-at-chalmers/mop-lecture_notes-mirror/labs/lab1.md

 When you are ready to ship your program, you will compile it to an `.elf` file and use a tool to send it to your microcontrollers flash memory (so that it starts any time you turn the device on), but while developing the program, uploading, starting, and stopping is handled by the debugger.

-In this course, we do all development is *Visual Studio Code* (VSCode), and so far you have been running your programs on a simulator, but from VSCode's point of view, the process is exactly the same.
+In this course, we do all development is *Visual Studio Code* (VSCode), and so far you have been running your programs on a simulator.
+From VSCode's point of view, the process is exactly the same.
 When you press `F5` to run the program, VSCode will start a `*GDB Client`.

 GDB (GNU DeBugger) is a command line tool, and a protocol.
 In the good old days, you would start GDB from the command line and write things like: